 Honestly, if you’ve read this far, you are interested in doing something about your underarm sweat.
 So do yourself a favor and fill out the form below to get more info on miraDry or request a consultation.
 There’s no cost or obligation — but it might just change your life.

-I have also noticed that my armpit hair continues to come back.
-It’s thinner than before, but that is not a bad thing for me.
+I have also noticed that my armpit hair continues to fill in.
+It’s thinner than before, but you can barely tell.
 It does not look odd or patchy.
 If no more hair ever comes in, I am more than fine with the results there.

 At this point, I am convinced of two things: 1) I will not need a second treatment (something like 12% of people will need a second treatment).
 2) miraDry changes your life for the better.